xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 val it : int = 50001
 ```

 How did you turn a tree walk into a tail-recursive algorithm?
 The answer lies in the fact that continuations are function objects, which are allocated on the garbage-collected heap.
-Effectively, you’ve generated a work list represented by objects, rather than keeping a work list via a stack of function invocations.
+Effectively, you've generated a work list represented by objects, rather than keeping a work list via a stack of function invocations.

 As it happens, using a continuation for both the right and left trees is overkill, and you can use an accumulating parameter for one side.
 This leads to a more efficient implementation, because each continuation-function object is likely to involve one allocation (short-lived allocations such as continuation objects are very cheap but not as cheap as not allocating at all).
 For example, Listing 9-10 shows a more efficient implementation.